 Martin de Porres

 Martin de Porres Velázquez (1579-1639) is a particularly modern saint, though he lived 400 years ago.
-Born in Lima, Viceroyalty of Peru, he was the illegitimate son of Don Juan de Porres, the scion of minor gentry, and Ana Velázquez, a freed slave from Panama of African or possibly part Native American descent.
+Born in Lima, Viceroyalty of Peru, he was the illegitimate son of Don Juan de Porres, the scion of minor Spanish gentry, and Ana Velázquez, a freed slave from Panama of African and possibly part Native American descent.

 Like the famous literary figure who was his contemporary, the half-Inca and half-Spanish Inca Garcilaso de la Vega, Martin was born in a society in the early stages of Spanish colonization, uneasily drifting toward a mix of ethnicities spurred by the arrival of all-male conquerors who took over the Inca empire.
 When Martin’s sister Juana was born two years after him, the father left his family, which meant he grew up in poverty.
 His mother placed him with a barber who, as was common then, was also a surgeon, and he learned both trades from the man.